iurisilvio/django-pylibmc-bug/README.md

 # How to reproduce

 This is a simple Django project, with only django and pylibmc installed.
-Just start it `./manage.py runserver` with a localhost memcached and run lots of concurrent requests: `ab -n100 -c10 http://localhost:8000/`
+Just run `docker compose up` to start Django, memcached and an `ab` hitting Django.

 This will trigger some exceptions like: